A lot of monkey business goes on at the Ubud Monkey Forest in Bali!

 We spent a whole morning watching and photographing them – playing, eating, jumping on people and stealing sunglasses and other items from surprised tourists.

-Visiting the monkey forest is one of the most fun things to do in Bali.
+Visiting the monkey forest is one of the most fun things to do on Bali for couples, families, friends and solo travelers.

 But be forewarned.
 Those monkeys are wily.